 Students with disabilities preparing for postsecondary education should:

-- know your rights and responsibilities and the differences between between high school required services and postsecondary services before enrolling at JCC and,
+- Know your rights and responsibilities.
+Review the Questions and Answers on Disability Discrimination under Section 504 and Title II page and the differences between high school required services and postsecondary services before enrolling at JCC.

-- students seeking Disability Services should also read the Disability Documentation Guidelines (PDF) prior to applying for services.
+- Students seeking accommodations from Accessibility Services should also read the Accessibility Documentation Guidelines (PDF) prior to applying for services.

-Steps to Request Disability Services for New Students
+Steps to Request Accessibility Services for New Students

-If you have not previously requested Disability Services and would like to begin the process, please complete the following forms and return them to the Disability Services Coordinator:
+If you have not previously requested Accessibility Services and would like to begin the process, please complete the following form under step one and return it to the Accessibility Services Coordinator:

-Any student seeking reasonable accommodations must initiate contact with the Disability Services Coordinator to request services.
-It is the student's responsibility to request services in a timely manner (at least 30 days prior to the beginning of classes).
-Information about a student's disability is not collected in the admissions process.
+Any student seeking reasonable accommodations must initiate contact with the Accessibility Services Coordinator to request services.
+It is the student's responsibility to request services in a timely manner.
+Information about a student's disability is not collected in the admission process.
 Subsequently, the information a student provides regarding a disability is completely voluntary.

 2. Provide Documentation

-All students requesting reasonable accommodations due to a disabling condition must provide the Disability Services Coordinator with current documentation verifying a disability.
-Documentation submitted must be from a qualified professional and include a clear diagnostic statement, a description of the assessment tools used to render the diagnosis, and a statement reflecting the student's current needs and level of functioning in an educational setting.
-All medical and psychological documentation used to verify a disability must no older than 5 years.
+All students requesting accommodations due to a disabling concern must provide the Accessibility Services Coordinator with current documentation verifying a disability.
+Documentation submitted must be from a qualified professional and include a clear diagnostic statement, a description of the assessment tools used to render the diagnosis, and a statement reflecting the student's current needs and level of functioning in an academic setting.
+All medical and psychological documentation used to verify a disability must be current and based on adult norm.
 All documentation and information regarding a student's disability is kept confidential and separate from academic records.
-Questions pertaining to acceptable documentation may be directed to the Disability Services Coordinator.
+Please reference the Accessibility Documentation Guidelines (PDF) for additional information regarding acceptable documentation.
+Questions pertaining to acceptable documentation may be directed to the Accessibility Services Coordinator.

-Once disability verification documentation is received, each student must schedule an interview with the Disability Services Coordinator.
-During this interview, discussion will take place about the requested accommodations as well as other resources available at Johnston Community College and in the community.
+Once disability verification documentation is received, each student must schedule an interview with the Accessibility Services Coordinator.
+During this interview, discussion will take place about the requested accommodations as well as other supportive resources available at Johnston Community College and in the community.

-Once a student is registered with the Disability Services Office, it is the student's responsibility to request accommodations each semester and to maintain contact with the Disability Services Coordinator regarding any changes.
+Once a student is registered with the Accessibility Services Office, it is the student's responsibility to request accommodations each semester and to maintain contact with the Accessibility Services Coordinator regarding any changes.

-If you have previously registered with Disability Services and would like to request assistance for your upcoming or current semester schedule, please complete the following form and return to the Disability Services Coordinator (this form must be updated each semester Disability Services are requested):
+If you have previously registered with Accessibility Services (formerly Disability Services) and are now returning to the college and would like to request assistance for your upcoming or current semester schedule, please set up an appointment with the Accessibility Services Coordinator by calling (919) 209-2074 or emailing email@example.com.